grafana/loki/docs/sources/configure/_index.md

 ### compactor

-The `compactor` block configures the compactor component, which compacts index shards for performance.
+The `compactor` block configures the compactor component, which compacts index shards for performance. `-boltdb.shipper.compactor.` prefix is deprecated, please use `-compactor.` instead.

 ```yaml
 # Directory where files can be downloaded for compaction.